10 Reasons Most Retirement Plans Are Overly Conservative

 5).
 Modeling Ignores That Retirees Can Make Changes

-The problem is that only a few financial planning software systems dedicated to retirement planning can model the inclusion of flexible spending or dynamic withdrawal rules.
+The problem is that only a few financial planning software systems dedicated to retirement planning can model the inclusion of flexible spending or dynamic retirement withdrawal strategies .
 The two predominant financial planning software systems used in the industry, Money Guide Pro and eMoney, cannot model flexible spending or dynamic withdrawal rules.
-Based on a survey conducted in 2018 by T3 and Adviser Perspectives, approximately 65% of the industry relies on one of these two software systems to conduct their retirement planning.
-We have already learned how limiting this assumption can be to possible retirement outcomes.
+We have already learned how limiting the assumption of not being able to make changes can be when projecting and evaluating possible retirement outcomes.

 6).
 Modeling Limitations